tangentsoft/pidp8i/README.md

 #### --prefix

 Perhaps the most widely useful `configure` script option is `--prefix`, which lets you override the default installation directory, `/opt/pidp8i`.
-You could make it install the software under your home directory on the Pi with this command:
+There are many good reasons to change where the software gets installed, but the default is also a good one, so unless you know for a fact that you want to change this default, leave it alone.

+For example, you might prefer that the installer put the built software under your home directory.
+This will do that:

     $ ./configure --prefix=$HOME/pidp8i && sudo make install

-Although this is installing to a directory your user has write access to, you still need to install via `sudo` because the installation process does other things that do require `root` access.
+You might think that installing to a directory your user has complete control over would remove the need for installing via `sudo`, but that is not the case, since the installation script needs root privileges to mark a few of the executables as having permission to run at high priority levels, which improves the quality of the display, particularly with the [incandescent lamp simulator][ils] feature enabled.

 <a id="lowercase"></a>